chemicallang/chemical/README.md

 // supports lambdas, switch statements & pointers
 ```

+## Installation

+1 - Download the ZIP file (in assets) from the [releases](https://github.com/qinetik/chemical/releases) page
+2 - Extract the ZIP file, put the path of the folder in the PATH environment variable
+3 - Check it works `chemical -v`
+4 - Run `chemical configure` will configure chemical (so it's ready for your OS)

 ## Features

 - So easy that you can learn it in a week !